gabrielmicko/GraphQLWorkshopMaterial/README.md

 ## GraphQL Workshop

 ### Task 2
-ow you are going to create your first minimalistic GraphQL server.
+Now you are going to create your first minimalistic GraphQL server.
 The goal of this task is to be able to query for speakers and talks.

 - The first subtask would be to setup express to use graphqlHTTP.
 File is here "src/server.js".
 Please take a look how it is done on it's GitHub site https://github.com/graphql/express-graphql.
 Use the APP_PATH constant when defining the route.
 - It is time to write your first schemas.
 You will need two of them.
 First is for speakers, second is for talks.
 You can access these files in the "src/types" directory ("speaker.js", "talk.js").
 Check "src/db/speakers.json" and "src/db/talks.json" to see the structure of the data.
 Visit http://dev.apollodata.com/tools/graphql-tools/generate-schema.html for more information about schemas (ie: "Author").